-Since the last quarterly update, Essex's MSG position has deteriorated in one areas:
+Since the last quarterly update, Essex's MSG position has deteriorated in three areas:

+- Trafficking of Drugs solved rate.

-• Violence with Injury - solved rate.
+- Violence with Injury solved rate.

+- Homicide solved rate.

 There is no aspiration for Killed or Seriously Injured (KSI), or for Homicide offences.